Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Abstract

 \section{Abstract}

 Materials tuned to a quantum critical point display universal scaling properties as a function of temperature $T$ and frequency $\omega$.
-A long-standing puzzle in the quantum critical behavior of cuprate superconductors has been the observed power-law dependence of optical conductivity with an exponent smaller than one, to be contrasted with the $T$-linear dependence of the resistivity and the $\omega$-linear dependence of the optical scattering rate.
-Here, we address this question by presenting and analyzing resistivity and optical spectroscopy measurements on La$_{2-x}$Sr$_x$CuO$_4$ with $x=0.24$.
-We show that the data display $\hbar\omega/\kB T$ scaling over a wide range of frequency and temperature, as well as $T$-linear resistivity and a $\sim \ln T$ enhancement of the optical effective mass.
-The latter corroborates the logarithmic enhancement of the specific heat coefficient previously reported for this compound.
-We show that a simple $T,\omega$-linear scaling \textit{Ansatz} for the inelastic scattering rate leads to an excellent theoretical description of the experimental data.
-We provide a solution to the aforementioned puzzle by showing that the optical spectra obey an \emph{apparent} power-law behavior over an intermediate range of frequencies, with an effective exponent depending continuously on the inelastic scattering rate.
-This theoretical framework yields a unified description of the optical spectra, resistivity and specific heat, which provides new opportunities for understanding the unique properties of quantum critical matter.
+A long-standing puzzle regarding cuprate superconductors has been the observed power-law dependence of optical conductivity with an exponent smaller than one, in contrast to $T$-linear dependence of the resistivity and $\omega$-linear dependence of the optical scattering rate.
+Here, we present and analyze resistivity and optical conductivity of La$_{2-x}$Sr$_x$CuO$_4$ with $x=0.24$.
+We demonstrate $\hbar\omega/\kB T$ scaling of the optical data over a wide range of frequency and temperature, $T$-linear resistivity, and optical effective mass proportional to $\sim \ln T$ corroborating previous specific heat experiments.
+We show that a $T,\omega$-linear scaling \textit{Ansatz} for the inelastic scattering rate leads to a unified theoretical description of the experimental data, including the power-law of the optical conductivity.
+This theoretical framework provides new opportunities for describing the unique properties of quantum critical matter.